Contents

 Coming back to Em: during the build process, one small moment stuck with me.

 An Agent recording its own architectural changes in its own knowledge base — it sounds very meta, but it demonstrates something important: the wiki isn’t just “a database for other Agents to query.”
 It’s also every Agent’s own growth record.
-The next time someone asks “when did Em do a refactor and why,” the answer is right there in Em’s own wiki, without needing to dig through conversation history.
+The next time someone asks “when did Em do a refactor and why,” the answer is right there in Em’s own wiki, without needing to dig through conversation logs or release notes.

 This surfaces another observation.
 In traditional software development, knowledge management is usually an afterthought: write the code first, then document it (if there’s time).
-But in an Agent Team, knowledge management is a core part of the workflow — because an Agent’s capability is directly determined by what knowledge it can access and what Context it has.
-If a concept isn’t in Em’s wiki, other Agents won’t know it exists and won’t factor it into their design decisions [11].
-So calling Em the brain and the source of the entire Agent Team isn’t really an overstatement.
+But in an Agent Team, knowledge management is a core part of the workflow — because an Agent’s capability is directly determined by its Context.
+The more complete the Context, the more precise the Agent’s output.
+If a concept isn’t in Em’s wiki, other Agents won’t know it exists and won’t factor it into their design decisions [11] — and the actual output could end up missing things.
+So calling Em the brain and the source of the entire Agent Team’s development isn’t really an overstatement.

-97% Markdown, 1,080,005 output tokens, 800 pages of content — the value of that output isn’t in “how much was written,” but in “how much was structured.”
+800 pages’ worth of output tokens — the value of that output isn’t in “how much was written,” but in “how much was structured.”
 Scattered conversation logs are raw data.
 Wiki pages that have been ingested by Em are knowledge.
 And knowledge’s value lies in the fact that it can be found, cited, cross-linked, and used as a basis for decisions by other Agents when they need it.

 The Complete Knowledge Pipeline

-Every step is compression and structuring of Context: raw data contains a lot of noise and repetition, Em filters out the noise and compresses it into concept pages, cross-references between concept pages turn knowledge into a network, the QMD index means queries don’t need to traverse the entire wiki, and other Agents load the knowledge they need only when they need it.
+Every step in this pipeline is compression and structuring of Context: from raw data full of noise and repetition, to concepts filtered and compressed by Em, then cross-references between concept pages that turn knowledge into a network, and finally the QMD index that means queries don’t need to traverse the entire wiki — each stage hands the baton to the next, ultimately producing a system where other Agents can load the knowledge they need only when they need it.

-This is the practical implementation of Context Engineering’s JIT loading principle at the knowledge management level [9]: knowledge shouldn’t live in every Agent’s Context.
-Knowledge should live in a centralized, compilable, searchable knowledge base.
-Agents query it when they need it, and once they have what they need they can release that portion of Context — making room for the next step of work.
+This is the practical implementation of Context Engineering’s JIT loading principle at the knowledge management level [9]: knowledge shouldn’t exist in every Agent’s Context — that wastes Agent Context and Token.
+Knowledge should live in a centralized, compilable, searchable knowledge base, where Agents query it when they need it, and once they have what they need they release that portion of Context — making room for the next step of work.
+That’s what an efficient system looks like.

-Maybe that also explains why Em was the first Agent to be built: because before any of the other Agents could start doing their work, there needed to be somewhere to store — somewhere to know — “what we already know.”
+Maybe that also explains why Em was the first Agent to be built: because before any of the other Agents could start doing their work, there needed to be somewhere to store knowledge — and let the system know “what we already know.”

 References